Egypt–Palestine relations: Relations under Nasser and Sadat

 In January 1968, Nasser commenced the War of Attrition against Israel, ordering his forces to begin attacking Israeli positions east of the now-blockaded Suez Canal.
 In the same month, he allowed the Soviets to construct naval facilities in Port Said, Mersa Matruh, and Alexandria.
 Then in March, the Palestinian political party Fatah under the leadership of Yasser Arafat, faced off with Israel in Jordan in what became known as the Battle of Karameh.
-The Jordanian Army eventually backed Fatah fighters forcing Israel to withdraw its troops without achieving its strategic goal—destruction of the Palestinian fedayeen base.
+The Jordanian Army eventually backed Fatah fighters, forcing Israel to withdraw its troops without achieving its strategic goal—destruction of the Palestinian fedayeen base.
 The battle was thus seen as an Arab victory over Israel and Nasser immediately dispatched Mohammed Hassanein Heikal to invite Arafat to Cairo.
 There, Nasser offered the Fatah movement arms and financial support, but advised Arafat to think of peace with Israel and establishing a Palestinian state comprising the West Bank and the Gaza Strip; Nasser was effectively ceding his leadership of the "Palestine issue" to Arafat.
 Eventually Yasser Arafat was later elected President of the PLO.
 Nasser helped negotiate the Cairo agreement between the PLO and Lebanese government in 1969.
-Hours before dying, Nasser brokered a peace deal between the PLO and Jordan after Black September at the 1970 Arab League summit, which was held in Cairo.

-But after the death of Nasser his successor Anwar Sadat signed the Camp David Accords.
+Hours before dying, Nasser brokered a peace deal between the PLO and Jordan after Black September at the 1970 Arab League summit, which was held in Cairo, but after his death, his successor Anwar Sadat signed the Camp David Accords.
 This angered the Arab World and it led to the expulsion of Egypt from the Arab League until 1989.
 Arafat criticized the peace treaty, saying "Let them sign what they like.
 False peace will not last.".

-After Sadat's assassination, Hosni Mubarak continued the peace process and had maintained relations with Israel.
-Nevertheless, Egypt was one of the first countries to support the Palestinian Declaration of Independence and officially recognized Palestine on 15 November 1988.